-It was in fact as early as November 1941 that Finland had lost its enthusiasm for any continued prosecution of the war after its forces had recaptured those areas of the country lost to the USSR in the 'Talvisota' of 1939/40, and further grist was added to the mill of growing Finnish disaffection with the war effort during the following month by the failure of the German 'Taifun' (i) offensive against Moscow and the US entry into the war on the Allied side.
+It was from a time as early as November 1941 that Finland had lost its enthusiasm for any continued prosecution of the war after its forces had recaptured those areas of the country lost to the USSR in the 'Talvisota' winter war of 1939/40, and further grist was added to the mill of growing Finnish disaffection with the war effort during the following month by the failure of the German 'Taifun' (i) offensive against Moscow and the US entry into the war on the Allied side.
 Thus the Finnish government, headed by Suomen marsalkka Carl Gustaf Emil Mannerheim, rapidly reached the conclusion that the USSR would probably not be defeated in the immediate future.
-Even so, the Finns disregarded a Soviet peace feeler received through the Swedish foreign ministry at the end of 1941, and during 1942 came under renewed pressure from each side: Germany wanted Finland to undertake another operation to cut the railway extending south from Murmansk into Russia, while exactly the opposite was urged by the USA, with which Finland was not at war.
+Even so, the Finns disregarded a Soviet peace feeler received through the Swedish foreign ministry at the end of 1941, and during 1942 came under renewed pressure from each side: Germany wanted Finland to undertake another operation to cut the railway extending to the south from Murmansk into Russia, while exactly the opposite was urged by the USA, with which Finland was not at war.

 Finland was all too aware of the steady decline in Germany’s strategic position during the second half of 1942 and throughout 1943 as the British and Americans prevailed in North Africa and then invaded Italy, which changed sides, as the Soviets scored stunning successes at Stalingrad and Kursk, and as Allied bombing started to make serious inroads into Germany’s war-making capabilities.
-The obvious conclusion was that Germany could no longer wing the war, and the Finnish government accordingly decided to look for a way out of the war as quickly as it could.
+The obvious conclusion was that Germany could no longer win the war, and the Finnish government accordingly decided to look for a way out of the war as quickly as it could.

 While he placed a heavy reliance on subordinates such as Jalkaväenkenraali Axel Erik Heinrichs, Kenraaliluutnantti Karl Lennart Oesch and Kenraaliluutnantti Hjalmar Fridolf Siilasvuo, the elderly Mannerheim was still commander-in-chief of the Finnish armed forces and the dominant figure in Finnish affairs.
 Mannerheim was essentially pro-German, and always conscious of the German aid Finland had received in 1917/18 in its struggle to secure independence from Russia, was on good terms with Adolf Hitler, but was concerned overwhelmingly with his perception of what was right for Finland.
 Thus in the middle of 1941 Mannerheim felt that Finland’s future lay in an alliance with Germany, by December of the same year he was beginning to have doubts, and by 1942 he had decided that Finland’s best option was a policy of obstruction and inactivity.

-By the autumn of 1943 Finland still had more than 350,000 men under arms facing some 180,000 Soviet troops, while in the north Generaloberst Eduard Dietl’s 20th Gebirgsarmee had more than 180,000 combat troops in General Friedrich Hochbaum’s XVIII Gebirgskorps (Generalmajor Mathias Kräutler’s Divisionsgruppe 'K' or Division zbV 140, Generalleutnant August Krakau’s 7th Gebirgsdivision, SS-Gruppenführer und Generalleutnant der Waffen-SS Karl Brenner’s 6th SS Gebirgsdivision 'Nord', MG-Skibrigade 'Finnland' and the 211th Panzerabteilung less one company), General Emil Vogel’s XXXVI Gebirgskorps(Generalleutnant George Radziej’s 169th Division, Generalleutnant Karl Rübel’s 163rd Division and the 1/211th Panzerabteilung), and General Ferdinand Jodl’s XIX Gebirgskorps (Generalleutnant Max Pemsel’s 6th Gebirgsdivision strengthened with the 388th Grenadierbrigade, Generalleutnant Hans Degen’s 2nd Gebirgsdivision, Generalleutnant Kurt Ebeling’s 210th Division, and Generalmajor Adrian Freiherr van der Hoop’s Divisionsgruppe 'van der Hoop' comprising the 193rd and 503rd Grenadierbrigaden), and outnumbered the Soviet forces facing it by 2/1.
+By the autumn of 1943 Finland still had more than 350,000 men under arms facing some 180,000 Soviet troops, while in the north Generaloberst Eduard Dietl’s 20th Gebirgsarmee had more than 180,000 combat troops in General Friedrich Hochbaum’s XVIII Gebirgskorps (Generalmajor Mathias Kräutler’s Divisionsgruppe 'K' or Division zbV 140, Generalleutnant August Krakau’s 7th Gebirgsdivision, SS-Gruppenführer und Generalleutnant der Waffen-SS Karl Brenner’s 6th SS Gebirgsdivision 'Nord', the MG-Skibrigade 'Finnland' and the 211th Panzerabteilung less one company), General Emil Vogel’s XXXVI Gebirgskorps(Generalleutnant George Radziej’s 169th Division, Generalleutnant Karl Rübel’s 163rd Division and the 1/211th Panzerabteilung), and General Ferdinand Jodl’s XIX Gebirgskorps (Generalleutnant Max Pemsel’s 6th Gebirgsdivision strengthened with the 388th Grenadierbrigade, Generalleutnant Hans Degen’s 2nd Gebirgsdivision, Generalleutnant Kurt Ebeling’s 210th Division, and Generalmajor Adrian Freiherr van der Hoop’s Divisionsgruppe 'van der Hoop' comprising the 193rd and 503rd Grenadierbrigaden), and outnumbered the Soviet forces facing it by 2/1.

 The Finns nonetheless held the centre and south of the front against the Soviets, and the Germans appreciated that they could achieve little on this front without Finnish agreement and support.
-Dietl and the German liaison officer at Mannerheim’s headquarters agreed that Finland’s unwillingness to attempt a severing of the Murmansk railway and destroy the Soviet armies facing them was the result of Finnish fear of alienating the USA, but the reality was a mix of this and the Finnish appreciation that the Murmansk railway was not totally vital to the USSR, and that any attempt to destroy the Soviet 7th and 23rd Armies would also have resulted in heavy Finnish losses.
+Dietl and the German liaison officer at Mannerheim’s headquarters agreed that Finland’s unwillingness to attempt a severing of the Murmansk railway and the destruction of the Soviet armies facing them was the result of Finnish fear of alienating the USA, but the reality was a mix of this and the Finnish appreciation that the Murmansk railway was not totally vital to the USSR, and that any attempt to destroy the Soviet 7th Army and 23rd Army would also have resulted in heavy Finnish losses.
 Even so, the Finns also knew that the conditions of any Soviet-dictated peace would almost certainly be very difficult, so in July 1943 they again rejected a Soviet proposal to end the 'Jatkosota', even though the continued presence in Finland of the 20th Gebirgsarmee was becoming problematical.

-Seeing the way in which Finnish matters were likely to turn, on 28 September 1943 Hitler ordered the 20th Gebirgsarmee to plan and prepare to hold northern Finland and the strategically vital nickel mines at Petsamo in the event that the Finns reached terms with the Soviets.
+Seeing the way in which Finnish matters were likely to turn, on 28 September 1943 Hitler ordered the 20th Gebirgsarmee to plan and prepare to hold northern Finland and the strategically important nickel mines at Petsamo in the event that the Finns reached terms with the Soviets.
 Dietl objected in vain to Generaloberst Alfred Jodl, head of the Oberkommando der Wehrmacht’s operations staff, that this was not realistic, for he was sure that he could not hold northern Finland over any extended period, especially as Swedish neutrality was no longer wholly assured.
 The orders stood, however, so in the winter of 1943/44 the 20th Gebirgsarmee improved the road from northern Norway to northern Finland, largely through extensive use of prisoner-of-war labour (many such captives had been taken in southern Europe and were wearing lightweight uniforms, so losses were high), and also built up its stores in the region.

-In January 1944 the Soviet 'Leningrad-Novgorod Strategic Offensive Operation' offensive to the south of Leningrad forced Generalfeldmarschall Georg von Küchler’s (from 9 January Generalfeldmarschall Walter Model’s) Heeresgruppe 'Nord' back toward the Baltic states, and this further worried the Finns, who rightly feared all but the most tenuous isolation from their primary ally, who was also largely responsible for Soviet pressure on the Finns.
+In January 1944 the Soviet 'Leningrad-Novgorod Strategic Offensive Operation' to the south of Leningrad forced Generalfeldmarschall Georg von Küchler’s (from 9 January Generalfeldmarschall Walter Model’s) Heeresgruppe 'Nord' back toward the Baltic states, and this further worried the Finns, who rightly feared all but the most tenuous isolation from their primary ally, who was also largely responsible for Soviet pressure on the Finns.

 In middle of February the Finnish government finally sent emissaries to Moscow, but the peace conditions which the Soviets demanded were so harsh that the Finns again rejected them.
 Hitler retaliated by restricting arms and grain shipments to Finland.